Joseph Stalin

-Stalin promoted Marxism–Leninism abroad through the Communist International and supported European anti-fascist movements.
-In 1939, his government signed the Molotov–Ribbentrop Pact with Nazi Germany, enabling the Soviet invasion of Poland at the start of World War II.
-Germany broke the pact by invading the Soviet Union in 1941, leading Stalin to join the Allies.
-The Red Army, with Stalin as its commander-in-chief, repelled the German invasion and captured Berlin in 1945, ending the war in Europe.
-The Soviet Union established Soviet-aligned states in Eastern Europe, and with the United States emerged as a global superpower, with the two countries entering a period of rivalry known as the Cold War.
-Stalin presided over post-war reconstruction and the first Soviet atomic bomb test in 1949.
-During these years, the country experienced another famine and a state-sponsored antisemitic campaign culminating in the "doctors' plot".
-In 1953, Stalin died after a stroke.
-He was succeeded as leader by Georgy Malenkov and eventually Nikita Khrushchev, who in 1956 denounced Stalin's rule and began a campaign of "de-Stalinisation".
+Stalin's government promoted Marxism–Leninism abroad through the Communist International and supported anti-fascist movements throughout Europe during the 1930s, particularly in the Spanish Civil War.
+In 1939, it signed a non-aggression pact with Nazi Germany, resulting in their joint invasion of Poland.
+Germany ended the pact by invading the Soviet Union in 1941.
+Despite initial setbacks, the Soviet Red Army repelled the German incursion and captured Berlin in 1945, ending World War II in Europe.
+The Soviets annexed the Baltic states and helped establish Soviet-aligned governments throughout Central and Eastern Europe, China and North Korea.
+The Soviet Union and the United States emerged from the war as the two world superpowers.
+Tensions arose between the Soviet-backed Eastern Bloc and U.S.-backed Western Bloc which became known as the Cold War.
+Stalin led his country through its post-war reconstruction, during which it developed a nuclear weapon in 1949.
+In these years, the country experienced another major famine and an antisemitic campaign peaking in the doctors' plot.
+Stalin died in 1953 and was eventually succeeded by Nikita Khrushchev, who denounced his predecessor and initiated a de-Stalinisation process throughout Soviet society.

-One of the 20th century's most significant figures, Stalin has a deeply contested legacy.
-During his rule, he was the subject of a pervasive personality cult within the international Marxist–Leninist movement, which revered him as a champion of socialism and the working class.
-Since the dissolution of the Soviet Union in 1991, Stalin has retained a degree of popularity in some of the post-Soviet states (particularly Russia and Georgia) as an economic moderniser and victorious wartime leader who transformed the Soviet Union into an industrialised superpower.
-Conversely, his regime has been widely condemned for overseeing mass repression and man-made famine which resulted in the suffering and deaths of millions of Soviet citizens.
+Widely considered one of the 20th century's most significant figures, Stalin was the subject of a pervasive personality cult within the international Marxist–Leninist movement, for whom Stalin was a champion of socialism and the working class.
+Since the dissolution of the Soviet Union in 1991, Stalin has retained popularity in Russia as a victorious wartime leader who established the Soviet Union as a major world power.
+Conversely, his totalitarian government has been widely condemned for overseeing mass repressions, ethnic cleansing, hundreds of thousands of executions, and famines which caused the deaths of millions.